 , bath/shower over, WC, whb.
 Immersion heater.
 Parking

 space for one car.
 Rent

 inclusive of electricity.
-Duvets, blankets and linen provided.
-Non-
+Duvets, blankets, linen and towels provided.
+Towels

 Saundersfoot is a small bustling village lying at the foot of a picturesque wooded valley with an attractive harbour and extensive sandy beaches.
 Originally a thriving industrial port, home to two shipyards and by the 1800's was caught up in the black gold rush when high quality anthracite was discovered locally.
 Due to the high demand of coal the harbour was built in 1829 with rail links to six mines and the port was exporting high quality anthracite by sea worldwide.
 Queen Victoria decreed that only coal from Saundersfoot should be used to power the first Royal Steam Yacht.
 Although the former industrial era has now passed Saundesfoot is a thriving tourism area, the working harbour and Saundersfoot Bay offers some of the finest sailing waters in Wales.
 Boat trips run regularly from the harbour for fishing and viewing the marine wildlife and coastline.
 The village has three beautiful sandy beaches the main beach is just off The Strand, Coppet Hall can be reached at the end of The Strand through the tunnel and Monkstone where visitors can relax or can gain access on to the 186 mile coastal path ideal for taking in the most spectacular coastline views.
 The village offers visitors a range of shops with locally produced arts and crafts, a good choice of restaurants, cafes and pubs all whom try to use our fantastic locally produced food.